 As we continue to face COVID-19, nature has never been more important to sustaining the human spirit, providing solace and inspiring a better future.
 Rest assure, together with our members and supporters, we will continue to be the voice for nature in Ontario in 2021.

 If you enjoy reading this blog and would like to receive an email notification when we publish our weekly blogs, subscribe now.

-Jennifer Ho is Ontario Nature’s Administrative Assistant.
+Jennifer Ho is Ontario Nature’s Program Funding Coordinator.
 Growing up in Hong Kong, her love of nature originated from watching David Attenborough’s documentaries.
 The wonders of the natural world have led her to pursue a bachelor’s and later a master’s degree in environmental science with a focus on biodiversity conservation.
 In her spare time, Jen enjoys baking and exploring the world of food photography.